 Erectile dysfunction is a very common condition with many risk factors shared with cardiovascular disease.
 Researchers investigate whether erectile dysfunction can predict future cardiovascular disease.

-Erectile dysfunction is the inability to maintain an erection which can have broader negative effects than just sexual satisfaction.
+Erectile dysfunction (ED) is the inability to maintain an erection that can have broader negative effects than just sexual satisfaction.
 Though not typically discussed, it is a very common condition that affects 49.4% of Canadians over 40.
 Traditionally, erectile dysfunction has been thought of as a purely psychological issue due to stress, anxiety, and depression.
-However, erectile dysfunction is now considered a much more complex condition.
+However, it is now considered a much more complex condition.

 Erectile dysfunction can be caused by hormonal, neurological, vascular (blood supply), or certain medical treatments such as pelvic surgery.
 While it is not a life-threatening issue, it can negatively affect self-image, partner relationships, and emotional well-being.

-The researchers gathered 1914 male participants of diverse background to complete a questionnaire about erectile dysfunction.
+The researchers gathered 1914 male participants of diverse background to complete a questionnaire about ED.
 They excluded participants with previous cardiovascular disease events excluded, leaving 1757 males.
 The remaining males were tracked for 3.8 years for any cardiovascular or coronary heart disease issues.

-Antidepressants and beta-blocker treatments for high blood pressure have been known to cause erectile dysfunction.
-The researchers controlled for these two treatments to ensure erectile dysfunctions predictive power can be measured.
+Antidepressants and beta-blocker treatments for high blood pressure have been known to cause ED.
+The researchers controlled for these two treatments to ensure the predictive power of ED can be measured.
 Participants’ ethnicities were also controlled due to the ethnic-related relative risk of cardiovascular disease.

 Erectile dysfunction may be a strong predictor of cardiovascular disease

-After the follow-up, the researchers found 45.8% of participants reported erectile dysfunction.
-Interestingly, they found erectile dysfunction to increase the risk of developing cardiovascular disease by 1.9 times.
+After the follow-up, the researchers found 45.8% of participants reported ED.
+Interestingly, they found that it increases the risk of developing cardiovascular disease by 1.9 times.
 However, coronary heart disease, such as stroke and cardiac arrest, showed no significant increase.

 Written by Aaron Kwong, MSc